 Any project on a facility that is included in the coded regional network that adds or removes at least one continuous vehicular lane from one major road to the next or adds a new access/egress location or capacity; or

 Any transit project that adds or modifies fixed-guideway transit facilities (heavy rail, light rail, bus rapid transit).

 The Technical Inputs Solicitation is the process by which localities, transportation agencies, and states submit projects and programs for board consideration and inclusion in the National Capital Region Transportation Plan and TIP.

 Click here or on the image to the right to download the solicitation document (Updated April 2023).

 The following resources are provided to inform regional transportation planning, including the inputs to the National Capital Region Transportation Plan.

 Technical staff should use the TIS Instruction Guide to input their project submissions.

-Air Quality Conformity refers to whether the financially constrained element of the long-range transportation plan (LRTP) projects collectively contribute to the air quality improvement goals embodied in the Clean Air Act Amendments of 1990.
-If the LRTP is found by the TPB to meet regional air quality goals, federal agencies certify that the plan is “in conformity.”
+Air Quality Conformity refers to whether the National Capital Region Transportation Plan projects collectively contribute to the air quality improvement goals embodied in the Clean Air Act Amendments of 1990.
+If the NCRTP is found by the TPB to meet regional air quality goals, federal agencies certify that the plan is “in conformity.”

-Financially constrained means that each project included in this section or element must be capable of being completed using revenue sources that are already committed, available, or reasonably expected to be available in the future.
+Financially constrained means that each project included in the plan must be capable of being completed using revenue sources that are already committed or reasonably expected to be available in the future.